itopstack/eth-bsc-sniperbot/README.md

 ```
 * RPC = your NODE url if a custom node or ETH

-* CHAIN = the Chain of your target network such as 56 for BSC, 1 for ETH etc
+* CHAIN = the Chain of your target network such as 56 for BSC, 1 for ETH etc. Custom nodes are way faster but if you want, you can use free services for BSC nodes like Infuria / Moralis / Quicknode or Binance nodes.
+For Eth you can also use the same or https://ethereumnodes.com/

 * RECIPIENT = Your address to receive tokens at